 This baked spaghetti comes out irresistibly delicious.
 The cream cheese adds a delicious flavor and when mixed with ricotta, brings just the right amount of creaminess.
 This combined with a meaty sauce and plenty of melted cheese on top makes this Million Dollar Spaghetti a total crowd-pleaser.

 There are three steps of prep for the layers of this casserole.
 Ground beef, noodles, and cheese.
 Your sauce is another element, but that is combined with both the meat and noodles separately so it’s added in to both of those steps.

 - Start by sauteing onions, garlic, and ground beef and once the beef is browned, drain it.
 I like to season the beef after it’s drained so you don’t lose all that great flavor.
 Then mix the beef with about 2/3 of the sauce.
 You can use a store bought jarred marinara, homemade marinara or spaghetti sauce.

-- While the meat is cooking, boil the spaghetti.
+- While the meat is cooking, cook spaghetti in boiling, salted water.
 I boil it about 3 minutes less than the package time for al dente.
 That way it’s easy to mix without having to worry about it getting overcooked as it bakes.
 Once it’s drained, mix the rest of the sauce with it.

 - In another bowl, mix together cream cheese and Ricotta.
 Make sure the cream cheese is softened to room temperature so that it mixes evenly.

 Now it’s time to assemble your Million Dollar Spaghetti Casserole!
 There are five layers to this recipe.

-- Grease a 9″ x 13″ baking dish and spread half of the spaghetti in an even layer.
+- Grease a 9″ x 13″ baking dish and spread half of the spaghetti noodles in an even layer.